COVID 19 INFORMATION

 The City will continue to issue payments to vendors as normal.
 All payments will be by check and will be mailed to the address on file.

-GENEVA WATER WORKS AND SEWER: Office is closed to the public.
+GENEVA WATER WORKS AND SEWER: Office is opened to the public.
 Payments can be placed in the drop box in front of city hall, made on online or mailed to P. O. Box 370, Geneva, Alabama 36340.
 If you need to make a cash payment please call and personnel will met you at the curb and you can make a payment.

 SENIOR CITIZENS: The center is currently closed for all activities.
 Home bound meals are still being delivered and regular participants can still receive meals Monday thru Friday from 11:00 a.m. to 12:00 noon by going through the drive through carport.
 For more information call 334/684-3626.